ktor-doc-jp/ktor-doc-jp/advanced/events.md

 application.environment.monitor.unsubscribe(ApplicationStarting, ::starting) // unsubscribe
 ```

-If you want to create custom events and dispatching/raising them:
+If you want to create custom events and dispatch or raise them:

 ```kotlin
 class MySubject